Facebook unveils Horizon Workrooms for remote co-working in VR

 Samms said that one thing that is notable is that you’re able to remember meetings that took place in Workrooms.
 I don’t know if that is because it is so novel, but that would be great for things like education if it really is true that we can remember such interactions more because they involve visual interaction as well as just hearing people talk.

-Bosworth said he has been in some meetings and felt comfortable for a half hour.
+Bosworth said he has been in some meetings and felt comfortable for a half-hour.
 But a boring meeting is still a boring meeting, he said.

 “This isn’t the metaverse, but it is a step in the direction of the metaverse,” Bosworth said.